 TMJ Disorders – Diagnosis and Treatment Q/A

 Approximately, 10 million Americans are affected by TMJ disorder.
 If you are one of those, come to Koala® Centers For Sleep & TMJ Disorders for a diagnosis and treatment.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: